 Construction Engineer: Job Description, Outlook and Duties

 A construction engineer is a civil engineer that designs, manages and oversees projects within the construction industry.
 These projects may include rebuilding roadways and designing buildings.
-Their job outlook was positive but can fluctuate based on economic conditions.
+Their job outlook has been positive but can fluctuate based on economic conditions.

 Job Description of a Construction Engineer